ssewell/Elegoo3DPrinterMonitor/README.md

 ## Installation

-Run the installer to install and launch the application for the first time.
+Run the installer (available under [Releases](https://github.com/ssewell/Elegoo3DPrinterMonitor/releases) to install and launch the application for the first time.
 No additional configuration is needed, as the app will automatically identify and display any compatible Elegoo MLSA printers.

 #### Windows Specific Notes